Skip to content

 manual_test_editor_test_steps

-For ease of editing, you can navigate between the rows and columns using the ALT + Arrow keys on the keyboard.
+For ease of editing, you can navigate between rows and columns using the ALT + Arrow keys on the keyboard.

 Automating Test Steps